IntelRealSense/realsense-ros/camera/README.md

 	        Specify the color camera FPS
 	    depth_fps (int, default: 60)
 	        Specify the depth camera FPS
-	    enable_depth (bool, default: true)
-	        Specify if to enable or not the depth and infrared camera. enable_color (bool, default: true)
+	    enable_color (bool, default: true)
 	        Specify if to enable or not the color camera. enable_pointcloud (bool, default: true)